4 Ways to Improve Your Relationship With Stress

 Want to learn more?

-At Happy's Stress Management for Staff workshop, you will learn simple stress management techniques including how to create a breathing space, how to alleviate signs of stress and how to say no. This workshop next takes place at Happy's HQ in Central London on 27th February 2020.
+At Happy's Stress Management for Staff workshop, you will learn simple stress management techniques including how to create breathing space, how to alleviate signs of stress and how to say no. This workshop next takes place on 13th May as an interactive webinar via Zoom.
+Book now

-This workshop is also available as a private group course for your team, held at Happy or at your workplace.
+This workshop is also available as a private group course for your team.
+Contact us for availability and pricing.